rosenbjerg/recreate-sln-structure/README.md

 ```
 Description:
 Recreate solution directory tree, i.e. for use in building a containerized .NET application with cached restore layer
-Takes the path to a solution (.sln) file as input, and moves
+Takes the path to a solution (.sln) file as input, and moves all project files into their respective folders according to the solution file.
+Directories are created if necessary
-Example: 'recreate-solution-directory-tree MySolution.sln'
+Example: 'recreate-sln-structure MySolution.sln'

 Usage:
 recreate-solution-directory-tree <path to sln> [options]